logo

 That's good news.

-On weekends, either take a nap or sleep in late.
+On weekends, take a nap or at least sleep in

-They say that sleeping can reduce the risk of heart disease..
+They say that sleeping lowers the risk of heart disease.

-In my case, Saturday and Sunday are definitely off.
+In my case, Saturday and Sunday are unconditional

 4